araalinetworks/api/doc/source/guide_goshelly.rst

     3. Run the below command to make the GoShelly Client dial out to the backdoor server If you choose to use Araali's backdoor service use the command as shown below.
             For Linux::

                 ./goshelly_linux assess
             For MacOS::

                 ./goshelly_darwin assess

-        If you choose to use your own backdoor service, include the loadbalancer external IP address we previously noted using IP flag as shown below.
+        If you choose to use your own backdoor service, include the loadbalancer external IP address, we previously noted, using the IP flag in the assess command as shown below.
             For Linux::

                 ./goshelly_linux assess --IP <IP_ADDRESS>
             For MacOS::

                 ./goshelly_darwin assess --IP <IP_ADDRESS>
     4. Wait for GoShelly to run on your system and return results.
 You may also check your Araali Console to view GoShelly in action.